 3. Drink like a local

-Lots of people have tried Rioja, from northern Spain, but the Valencian region produces many equally delicious wines!
-Visit a local wine bar to get the true experience.
-You can also join us for wine and tapas in the trendy Ruzafa neighborhood to learn about Valencian wines from an expert!
+Lots of people have tried Rioja, from northern Spain, but the Valencian Community produces many equally delicious wines.
+Visit a wine bar in Valencia to get the true experience.

 Another must-try local drink is the famous agua de Valencia.
 Don’t let its name fool you—this fruity cocktail doesn’t contain water!
 Originally prepared by a Valencian bartender in 1959 as a joke for a group of travelers from the Basque Country, it’s now one of the city’s most famous drinks.